codebasebo/hng13_internship/backend-stage3/FINAL_STEPS.md

 **Description:**
 ```
-An intelligent AI-powered code assistant built with Mastra and TypeScript.
-Integrates with Telex.im via A2A protocol to provide real-time code reviews, explanations, refactoring suggestions, and code snippets.
-Supports multiple programming languages and features intelligent intent classification.
+TelexCodeBuddy brings AI-powered code assistance directly into Telex.im, eliminating context switching for developers.
+Built with Mastra and TypeScript, it provides real-time code reviews, explanations, debugging help, and refactoring suggestions through natural conversation.

+Why Telex?
+Developers can get instant AI help where they already collaborate with their team - no need to switch to external tools.
+It combines the power of AI analysis with seamless team communication, making code reviews and learning happen in the flow of work.

+Tech: Node.js, Express, TypeScript, Mastra Framework, Groq AI, A2A Protocol
 ```

 **Live Demo URL:**